As of 2018, youth make up about

-Since 2018, CANFAR has partnered with youth-led sexual health performance group, SExT: Sex Education by Theatre, to bring sexual health and HIV education to high schools across Canada in a creative, fun and engaging way.
+CANFAR has partnered with award-winning, Toronto-based youth-led sexual health performance group, SExT: Sex Education by Theatre.

-SExT uses theatre, dance, drama, rap, song, poetry, and spoken word performed by youth to educate other youth about various topics on teen health and well-being, including mental health, racism, homophobia, HIV, STIs, teen pregnancy, cyberbullying, healthy relationships, and violence.
+Founded by Dr. Shira Taylor, SExT is a peer education program that uses theatre, dance, drama, rap, song, poetry, and spoken word performed by youth to educate other youth about various topics on teen health and well-being.
+SExT’s comprehensive shows address mental health, racism, homophobia, HIV, STIs, testing, teen pregnancy, cyberbullying, healthy relationships, violence, and more.

 I learned about HIV.
 I thought that you’ll get infected if you hug or kiss someone who has HIV, but I was wrong.
 You’ll get infected from unprotected sex.”

 — Female Student, Age 16, Grade 10 | John Polyani Collegiate Institute | Toronto, Ontario

 [I will] get tested before anything or use condoms.”

 — Female Student, Age 12, Grade 6 | Twin Lakes Community School | Buffalo Narrows, Saskatchewan

 I [used to] feel uncomfortable about my health but I won’t anymore.”

 — Male Student, Age 18, Grade 12 | Rossignol High School | Île-à-la-Crosse, Saskatchewan